 - Spread each square with fig jam to ½ inch of edges.
 Then brush edges with beaten egg wash to help seal it.

-A. First lay on a slice of ham, folding so it fits inside the ½" border.
+- Lay on a slice of ham, folding so it fits inside the ½" border.

-D. Sprinkle with some arugula.
+- Sprinkle with some arugula.

-- Fold over puff pastry to enclose ingredients and place on parchment-lined cookie sheet.
+- Fold over puff pastry to enclose ingredients and place on a parchment-lined cookie sheet.
 (Note, I tried it with and without and the cleanup was definitely easier when I used a liner)